ScienceArtMagic/BOB/README.md

 BAR makes it easy to route more generalist parameters with bitmasks (e.g. "one or the other" on a parameter-, group-specific level from two identical blocks with different values), as well as far more numerous, specialized experts by bytes (including additional granularity for multi-byte characters) or even ordinals (theoretically 1,114,111 to choose from).

-This is possible without training a single gate (e.g. `nn.Linear`) or relying on softmax, top-k, or other sampling methods.
-The input bits, ordinals, and/or bytes decide for themselves.
+This is possible without training a single gate (e.g. `nn.Linear`) and not relying on softmax, top-k, or other sampling methods (as one would usually expect in Mixture-of-Experts routing).
+The input bits, ordinals, and/or bytes decide for themselves, so you can focus on training the actual experts.